Top of the page

 If you have symptoms, such as a feeling of pressure in your vagina, schedule an appointment with your doctor.

 A prolapse of a pelvic organ can be hard to diagnose.
-Pelvic organ prolapse that doesn't cause symptoms is often found during a routine examination.
+Pelvic organ prolapse that doesn't cause symptoms may be found during a routine examination.
 You may be aware that there's a problem, but you might not be sure of the exact location or cause.
-If your doctor thinks you may have an organ prolapse, he or she will ask you questions about your past and current health.
+If your doctor thinks you may have an organ prolapse, your doctor will ask you questions about your past and current health.
 This includes questions about your symptoms and your history of pregnancies and other health problems.
 Your doctor will also do a physical examination, including a pelvic examination.

 Decisions about treating pelvic organ prolapse are based on which organs have prolapsed and how bad your symptoms are.
 You may not need or want treatment.

 If your symptoms are mild, you may be able to relieve them at home.

 If these changes don't help, you can ask your doctor to fit you with a pessary.
 It's a removable device that you can put in your vagina to support areas of prolapse.

 Surgery may be an option if symptoms don't get better with other treatments or if you prefer surgery over other treatments.
 But you may want to delay surgery if you plan to get pregnant in the future.
 The strain of childbirth could cause the prolapse to come back.